 In the book Verbal Behavior by B.F.
 Skinner, Skinner highlights that language has several functions.
-He defines verbal behavior as behavior that is reinforced through the mediation of a listener.
+He defines verbal behavior as reinforcement through the mediation of a listener.
 Skinner also highlights that the context in which we use a word describes our understanding of the word.
-For example, saying: “I want to go run”, and “does the engine run?”; the word “run” has different meanings in the context that it is used.
-Verbal behavior requires the participation of the speaker and a listener.
+For example, when saying: “I want to go run” and “Does the engine run?” the word “run” has different meanings in the context that it is used.
+Verbal behavior requires the participation of the speaker and the listener.

-From Skinner’s observations, verbal operants are the units or elements of communication that collectively inform our use of language i.e. the way language is broken down in different elements for different purposes.
+From Skinner’s observations, verbal operants are the units or elements of communication that collectively inform our use of language, i.e., the way language is broken down into different elements for different purposes.
 It involves the speaker and the listener responding in relation to the behavior of the speaker.